uw-swag/LibDiff/README.md

 ## USAGE
 This tool works on a directory which is a collection of libraries - the "Libraries Whitelist".
 This Whitelist is a collection of library JAR's or AAR's that must be manually collected and copied to the directory.
-When new libraries are added to the directory, the tool will try to compute diffs for the library based on earlier versions of it.
+When new libraries are added to the directory, the tool will try to compute diffs for the library based on all other versions of it.
 The directory structure of this Libraries Whitelist directory MUST look like the following:

 ![Whitelist Directory Structure](https://github.com/zchi88/LibDiff/blob/master/LibDiff%20Structure.png?raw=true "Whitelist Directory Structure")